Gman-Superfly/Neuro_Symbolic_Homeostat/README.md

 # The Neuro-Symbolic Homeostat
 ### Logic as Physics.
 Inference as Relaxation.

-> **"A fast, modular 'System-2' layer that grounds the outputs of fast 'System-1' models in strict constraints using thermodynamically grounded self-regulation."**
+> **"A fast, modular 'System-2' layer that grounds the outputs of fast 'System-1' models in strict constraints using physics grounded self-regulation."**

 ---